 Many patients and families feel angry and scared when they need to start dialysis.
+There can be many types of emotional reactions.
 Patients may feel angry that they got sick and they may feel like this should never have happened to them, and they may feel angry at their doctor and feel like it’s their doctor’s fault for making them start dialysis.
 Families may feel angry and guilty that their loved one needs to start dialysis, and they may feel helpless and feel like they could have done something to prevent their loved one from getting sick.
 People may also be scared about how dialysis and kidney disease will impact their daily lives, such as work, leisure, eating and traveling.
 In addition, people often feel like they have lost their independence, and that they are now dependent on doctors, nurses, and a dialysis machine to stay healthy.

 It is perfectly normal to feel angry.